thakurnik/ML_Computer_Vision_Project_EAST/readme.md

 Requirements for this is to create a workflow on github for which you can go to Actions -> New Workflow and select Docker Image workflow.

-You also need to set up a Dockerfile and .Dcokerignore file.
+You also need to set up a Dockerfile and .Dcokerignore file. for creating a docker image as the dist folder which has the .whl file is ignored in the .Dockerignore file which is the location for the copy.
-For this project it is set up but failing for creating a docker image as the dist folder which has the .whl file is ignored in the .Dockerignore file which is the location for the copy.
+So you have to remove the dist or sdist folder from the ignore file if it is present

 # Task 3.
 Web-Demo
 To set up a webdemo you need to install the streamlit package with the command :